jbilander/POC86/README.md

 ***
 When ordering make sure you select ENIG and goldfingers + send note about chamfering only on one side.
+(Not relevant for the new compact edition board, No ENIG-goldfingers nor chamfering needed there, HASL is enough since the expansion edge is gone)
 <br />
 <br />
 <a href="images/POC86_revA_pic4.png">